apichlkostner/CarND-Vehicle-Detection/README.md

 * Rejecting positives with less than 90% confidence
 * Testing the video performance with many of the good classifiers found by the parameter search and choosing the best manually
 * Hard negative mining with samples extracted from the video

+From the heatmap the final bounding boxes are calculated using the `scipy` function `label`.

 Here are some examples, red is the heat map, green boxes are single positives, blue boxes are the final detection:
 ![Heatmap1](output_images/heatmap1.jpg)